wieczorekgrzegorz/ExchangeRateViewer/README.md

-# NBP currency Flask app
+# NBP currency Flask app, conteinarized (with Docker)

 ## Description
 This is a Python Flask application designed for Python developers.
 It fetches currency exchange rates from the NBP API, saves them to an SQLite database, and generates a chart for a selected currency.
 It provides a practical example of integrating APIs, working with databases, and generating visualizations.